bwinter/tha/PRE_MEETING.md

+# NOTES:

+TODO: Find a good place for this.
+- Review team THA
+- Remember to add a zoom to the calendar invite.
+- Spend a moment to study team member names.

 # Short blurb for calendar invite.
 This meeting is to ensure the team representatives understand the exercise and its value, and that the facilitator understands the existing team dynamics.